What is the Board of Pharmacy Specialties and what are its responsibilities?

 What specialty areas of pharmacy are currently recognized?

-Currently, the BPS recognizes eight specialty areas of pharmacy:
+Currently, the BPS recognizes 14 specialty areas of pharmacy:

 - Ambulatory Care Pharmacy